By Gracie Pixton, Redeeming Babel Intern

 What does Scripture tell us about gratitude?

-As we come up on Thanksgiving, read and reflect on these verses:
+Read and reflect on these verses:

 We are to be thankful at all times which requires being grateful even when we are in political and cultural turmoil!